edwinwebb/reactman/README.md

 REACTMAN
 ========
-Reactman is a CLI code generation tool which will take multiple templates, populate them via the command line prompt script, and then rename them into your codebase.
+Reactman is a CLI code generation tool which will take multiple templates, populate them via the command line prompt script, and then move them into your codebase.

 Reactman's mission is to increase productivity and have your teams codebase